com-480-data-visualization/est-property-prices/docs/milestone_2.md

 ## Individual Visualizations

+Below is an overview of the chart ideation along with the list of relevant sources and lectures that will guide the development process.
+Certain foundational lectures are applicable to all visualizations, including:

+- **Lecture 1**: Web Development
+- **Lectures 2 & 3**: JavaScript
+- **Lecture 6**: Perception and Color
+- **Lecture 7**: Do's and Don'ts in Design
+- **Lecture 12**: Storytelling

+These lectures provide essential principles and techniques that will be applied universally across all charts.

 ### Maps

 Maps are central to this project, showcasing both temporal dynamics and geographical differences in transaction prices.